 The NFS server built into macOS has several settings which can be modified by the administrator of the computer.
 Select the item NFS Server > Configuration in the left overview column of the control window to display the pane NFS Server Options.
 It is divided into three parts.

-You can return all server settings to Apple’s defaults by pressing the button Reset to defaults.
-To save the settings, press the button Apply.
+You can return all server settings to Apple’s defaults by clicking the button Reset to defaults.
+To save the settings, click the button Apply.
 The button Revert will reset the contents of the window to the previously saved configuration.

 The following settings can be modified in the category Features: